amira-khamis/Maze-Pathfinding/AI_Search_Project/README.md

-Maze Pathfinding Algorithms Visualizer
+# Maze Pathfinding

+## Problem Description

+Maze pathfinding involves navigating a grid from a **start position** to a **goal position**.
+The maze contains **walls (blocked cells)** and **free cells**.
+The objective is to find a valid path and compare how different search algorithms behave.

+---

+### Why This Problem?

+- The maze has a well-defined **state space**
+- You can encode the maze as a **graph**
+- The **goal state** is explicit
+- Algorithms behave differently (**BFS vs DFS vs A* etc.**)

+## Overview

 An educational Python project for visualizing and comparing classical AI search algorithms on a 2D maze.

-Overview

 The project solves a maze by finding a path from a start position to a goal using different search strategies.
 Each algorithm is executed on the same maze to allow fair comparison.

-Implemented Algorithms
+## Implemented Algorithms

-Breadth-First Search (BFS)
+- Breadth-First Search (BFS)

-Depth-First Search (DFS)
+- Depth-First Search (DFS)

-Iterative Deepening Search (IDS)
+- Iterative Deepening Search (IDS)

-Uniform Cost Search (UCS)
+- Uniform Cost Search (UCS)

-A* Search
+- A* Search

-Key Features
+## Key Features

-Interactive maze visualization using matplotlib
+- Interactive maze visualization using matplotlib

-Animated mouse moving toward the cheese (goal)
+- Animated mouse moving toward the cheese (goal)

-Step-by-step path animation
+- Step-by-step path animation

-Comparison of algorithm performance
+- Comparison of algorithm performance

-Terminal-based menu for user interaction
+- Terminal-based menu for user interaction

-Performance Metrics
+## Performance Metrics

-Path length
+- Path length

-Number of explored nodes
+- Number of explored nodes

-Execution time
+- Execution time

-Path optimality
+- Path optimality

- Project Structure
-maze-project/
-├── main.py
-├── maze.py
-├── algorithms/
-│   ├── bfs.py
-│   ├── dfs.py
-│   ├── ids.py
-│   ├── ucs.py
-│   └── astar.py
-└── README.md

-Requirements
+## Requirements

-Python 3.6 or higher
+- Python 3.6 or higher

-matplotlib
+- matplotlib

-Installation
+## Installation

 Install required packages:
+bash
 pip install matplotlib

 Usage

-Run the main program:
+Run the main script:

+bash
 python main.py

-Use the menu to:
+Follow the on-screen instructions to:

-View individual algorithm solutions

-Compare all algorithms

-Generate a new maze
+1. Generate or load a maze

-Exit the program

-Educational Value

-This project helps in understanding:

-How AI search algorithms work

-Differences between uninformed and informed search

-Trade-offs between speed, memory, and optimality
+2. Choose a search algorithm
+3. Visualize the pathfinding process

  Happy Pathfinding! 🐭🧀